 Serotonin also interacts with two other key neurotransmitter chemicals known as dopamine and norepinephrine.
-Different types of hallucinogens may produce varying effects in terms of how serotonin influences dopamine and norepinephrine secretions.
+Different types of hallucinogens may produce varying effects regarding how serotonin influences dopamine and norepinephrine secretions.

-Hallucinogens, in general come from plants, mushrooms and synthetically made formulas all of which contain varying consistencies of the drug.
+Hallucinogens, in general, come from plants, mushrooms and synthetically made formulas all of which contain different consistencies of the drug.
 As a result, any one type of hallucinogen can produce one or more of the following effects:

 - Rapid changes in mood